Here are the notes and updates for Wild Rift Patch 2.1a | Dot Esports

 [New] Katarina

 Decisive in judgment and lethal in combat, Katarina is a Noxian assassin of the highest caliber.
 Eldest daughter to the legendary General Du Couteau, she made her talents known with swift kills against unsuspecting enemies.
-Her fiery ambition has driven her to pursue heavily-guarded targets, even at the risk of endangering her allies—but no matter the mission, Katarina will not hesitate to execute her duty amid a whirlwind of serrated daggers.
+Her fiery ambition has driven her to pursue heavily-guarded targets, even at the risk of endangering her allies.
+But no matter the mission, Katarina won’t hesitate to execute her duty amid a whirlwind of serrated daggers.

 Katarina will be released later in the patch.